mcmonkeyprojects/Sentinel/README.md

 		- (To make a target glow ++ damage it, equip a bow + arm it with spectral arrows!)
 - Respawning can be set to "-1" to cause the NPC to delete itself on death, or "0" to prevent respawn.
 - Sentinels will guard a point or path if either is set using the command "`/npc path`"
+- To make a ghast or blaze fire fireballs, give them a blazerod!

 ### Need help using Sentinel?
 Try one of these places: